Cystic Fibrosis Screening

 If you were to require either a Rubella or a Varicella vaccination, it is recommended that you wait three months from the time of vaccination before attempting pregnancy to avoid the potential risk of affecting a developing fetus.

 Screening for Other Genetic Diseases

-Additionally, there is a growing list of genetic (‘inherited’) diseases for which you can now be tested using preimplantation genetic diagnosis (PGD) to tell if you may carry a risk for passing one of these diseases on to your children.
+Additionally, there is a growing list of inherited genetic diseases for which you can now be tested using a simple blood panel to tell if you may carry a risk for passing one of these diseases on to your children.
 Men or women who are Jewish (particularly of Ashkenazi Jewish descent) or of Middle Eastern European descent are at particular risk for some of these genetic diseases.
 We therefore encourage people of these ethnic backgrounds, as well as all of our patients, to review this list of screenable genetic diseases to see if you recognize any condition which may run in your family.
 An asterisk (*) appears next to those diseases which are known to have a relatively higher incidence in the Ashkenazi Jewish population compared to other ethnic groups.

 We ask that you inquire to your physician if you have a particular need or interest in having testing done for any of these conditions.
 If you are uncertain about the need to have any of these tests or if you think any of the listed conditions may exist in your family, it would probably be best to arrange a consultation with a genetics counselor.
 Such a consultation would be necessary if any genetic screening test were to have a result indicating that you have a ‘carrier’ status for a given genetic disease.